trynova/nova/nova_vm/src/heap/README.md

 1. Either no objects carry inline properties and thus any property access must always take an extra pointer indirection, or all objects carry inline properties even if they're not used.
-This is may be somewhat offset by key checks requiring object shape access by pointer anyhow and the two reads are not 100% dependent of one another (conditional on the number of elements).
+This may be somewhat offset by key checks requiring object shape access by pointer anyhow and the two reads are not 100% dependent of one another (conditional on the number of elements).
 1. Heap vectors need reallocation when growing.
 This may prove to be such a performance demerit that it requires changing from heap vectors into vectors of heap chunks, trading reallocation need for worse cache locality.
 1. Garbage collection must be done on the heap level and implemented manually!
+1. Compacting the heap vectors is important to preserve cache locality, but it conversely causes the items in the vectors to change identity.
+The object at index 250 moves to index 230, and any incoming references must realign themselves.
+This is doubly bad for hashmaps, where the key needs to be now rehashed.
+This may be somewhat offset by avoiding major GC as much as possible and only GC'ing the "nursery" part of the heap vectors.

 ## Ownership, Rust and the borrow checker